symfony/symfony/UPGRADE-5.0.md

    options have been removed.
  * `Route` and `CompiledRoute` don't implement `Serializable` anymore; if you serialize them, please ensure your unserialization logic can recover from a failure related to an updated serialization format
+ * The router loader services must be tagged with `routing.router_loader`.

 Security
 --------